ElasticsearchTraining/ElasticsearchJavaSample/README.md

 This is a sample project to demonstrate how to use the ElasticSearch Java API's.

-This project uses the following
+This project uses the following:
 - dropwizard 0.8
 - Swagger 2.0
 - Java 7